Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

 \subsection{The Jacobian of the return map at the fixed point}

-To sustain the desired periodical solution in closed-loop system \eqref{eq:1}, \eqref{eq:2}, 1-cycle has to be orbitaly stable which property is guaranteed by stability of the corresponding fixed point.
+To sustain the desired periodic solution in closed-loop system~\eqref{eq:1},~\eqref{eq:2}, the 1-cycle has to be orbitally stable, which property is guaranteed by stability of the corresponding fixed point.
 To test stability of the 1-cycle, the Jacobian of the pointwise map $Q(\cdot)$ is evaluated at the fixed point $X$.
 A straightforward computation shows~\cite{MPZ23} that

+The 1-cycle corresponding to the fixed point $X$ is orbitally stable when the matrix $Q^\prime(X)$ is Schur.

+Now the control problem defined in Section~\ref{sec:formulation} can be reformulated in terms of fixed point.